If you’re looking for some reading to improve your skills or get started in the field of instructional design, check out these books.

 Designing Successful e-Learning by Michael Allen tells you to “Forget What You Know About Instructional Design and Do Something Interesting.”
 All of Allen’s books are focused on helping people design e-learning that is interactive, engaging, and useful.

 e-Learning and the Science of Instruction by Ruth Clark and Richard Mayer is one of the first books on e-learning I bought, and I still refer to it when I need evidence to justify decisions to clients.
 If you’ve ever wondered if formal or conversational style is better for learning (conversational) or if your on-screen text should replicate what’s on the screen (no, it shouldn’t), this book explains it with the research to back it up.
 It’s not perfect; the authors do sometimes disregard research that contradicts their own findings, and they sometimes make their principles seem more absolute than they probably are in real life.
 However, it’s still a solid reference.

-First Principles of Instruction is David Merrill’s effort to distill the common principles from multiple instructional design theories.
-This is available as a free PDF.
+First Principles of Instruction: Identifying and Designing Effective, Efficient and Engaging Instructionis David Merrill’s effort to distill the common principles from multiple instructional design theories.
+A shorter, earlier explanation of these principles is available as a free PDF.